noa-beyond/eopgp-hub-manager/README.md

 AGPL-3.0 (see `LICENSE`).

 ```
-# Save this file as README.md at the repository root.
+# Save this file as README.md at the repository root when you fork this project
 ```